google/go-cloud/internal/docs/pubsub/design.md

 // at once.
 func (p *Publisher) Send(ctx context.Context, m *Message) error {
     p.mcChan <- msgCtx{m, ctx}
-    // Wait for the batch to be sent to the server. return <-m.errChan
+    // Wait for the batch including this message to be sent to the server. return <-m.errChan
 }